Vermont

 Practical Notes

-You need a car.
-Vermont has no commuter rail and bus service is minimal outside Burlington.
 Maple syrup: the grade system changed in 2015.
 All pure Vermont maple is now labelled by colour (Golden, Amber, Dark, Very Dark).
 Dark and Very Dark are the most intensely flavoured; the tourist-facing “Vermont fancy” golden grade is the mildest.
-Unless you specifically want mild, go darker.
+Unless you specifically want a delicate syrup, go darker, and buy from a farm stand rather than a tourist shop to pay the right price.